What is a urologist?

 Some urologists finish a residency and then do a fellowship, which is an additional 1-2 years of training in a subspecialty of urology.
 Our group has fellowship-trained experts in urological cancers, reconstructive surgery, female pelvic surgery, and male fertility.

-What is Board Certification, and why does it matter?
+What is Board Certification and why does it matter?

 A urologist who has been Board Certified has passed rigorous written and oral examinations from the American Board of Urology (ABU).
-The ABU acts to ensure the public that certified urologists will provide high-quality, safe, efficient, and ethical care to our patients.
+The ABU acts to ensure the public that certified urologists will provide high quality, safe, efficient, and ethical care to our patients.
 The urology partners of Urology of Virginia are all Board Certified.

 What is a general urologist?